Chris35Wills/Chris35Wills.github.io/_posts/2019-06-05-time_elapsed_pandas.md

 # > 3    1500.0
 # > 4    2000.0
 ```

 Careful if you just use `df.elapsed.dt.seconds` as that'll revert to zero if your day changes.

+Now you can plot, save or analyse your data further as you wish.